Ascentis funding information and advice for FE and skills providers

 • employability and labour market re-entry

-For non-regulated learning there are several eligibility principles which providers must observe:
+For ‘tailored learning’ there are several eligibility principles which providers must observe, and these are like those that previously applied to ‘non-regulated learning’:

 • It must not be provision linked to UK visa requirements